 In 2012 SiteGround released a WordPress plugin named SG CachePress to connect a WordPress site to their caching service SuperCacher.
-Over the last couple of years they added more features related to the caching functionality.
+Over the last couple of years, they added more features related to the caching functionality.
 Recently they decided to add two new functionalities to the plugin that allows a user to easily switch to HTTPS as well as update to PHP 7.0.
-Since CachePress funcitonalities are no longer limited to only caching, the plugin has been renamed to SG Optimizer instead.
+Since CachePress functionalities are no longer limited to only caching, the plugin has been renamed to SG Optimizer instead.

 What about SuperCacher?